-We are seeing more and more people install Megaflo heating systems in their home, but what are they and why are they becoming so popular?
+We are seeing more and more people installing Megaflo heating systems in their homes, but what are they and why are they becoming so popular?
 Well, a Megaflo is essentially a brand of hot water tank – but the major difference is how they are plumbed in.

 Older, traditional heat only systems have cold water expansion tanks up in the roof, and it is the height of this cold water tank above the hot water cylinder that generates the pressure that delivers the hot water to the taps.
-For taps on the lower floors this tends to work perfectly, but for bathrooms upstairs the pressure is often not great and so you get issues like weak showers or baths that take an age to fill up.
-In many cases this is sorted by installing a pump that drives the water from the hot water tank to the required faucet, but installing a Megaflo does away with all these issues!
+For taps on the lower floors, this tends to work perfectly, but for bathrooms upstairs the pressure is often not great and so you get issues like weak showers or baths that take an age to fill up.
+In many cases, this is sorted by installing a pump that drives the water from the hot water tank to the required faucet, but installing a Megaflo does away with all these issues!

 Megaflo – an unvented hot water cylinder

-Megaflo cylinders form what’s known as a unvented systems – these are pressurised to mains water pressure ensuring a strong flow of hot water when you turn a tap on in the home regardless of where it is located in the home.
-The actual pressure in this type of hot water cylinder is normally about 3 bar – which is equivalent to a cold water tank being 30m above the tap for a heat only system.
-The cold water is fed into the bottom of the tank at mains pressure – this forces the hot water out at the top and this then travels to the tap.
+Megaflo cylinders form what is known as an unvented system – this is pressurised to mains water pressure, ensuring a strong flow of hot water when you turn a tap on in the home, regardless of where it is located.
+The actual pressure in this type of hot water cylinder is normally about 3 bar, which is equivalent to a cold water tank being 30m above the tap for a heat-only system.
+The cold water is fed into the bottom of the tank at mains pressure.
+This forces the hot water out at the top and this then travels to the tap.
 This means that you have great pressure all the time, so gone are the days of the dreaded dripping shower!

-Megaflo cylinders have lots of safety features?
+Megaflo cylinders have lots of safety features

 Megaflo cylinders also have great safety features incorporated into them.
 This includes thermostatic controls that prevent the water in the cylinder ever being heated above 100 degrees centigrade, as well as expansion release valves that allow expansion to take place if the cylinder doesn’t perform correctly.
 There is also a temperature and pressure release valve situated on top of the tank, which vents water if it hits unsafe temperature levels.
 Megaflo cylinders also include a 60mm-thick layer of polyurethane foam to insulate them.
 This ensures that once the hot water is created it stays warm for longer, minimising the need to reheat the water.

-The other issue and this is not just Megaflo, but all unvented systems – is the high pressures involved.
+The other issue – and this is not just Megaflo, but all unvented systems – is the high pressures involved.
 Obviously if everything is working correctly then the performance will be great, but all pipework needs to be able to withstand the higher pressures!